Environmental, Social and

 • Recyclability

-We strive for a product base with long life spans to minimize the impact associated with production of a new product.
-At our MVE Biological Solutions production facility, in 2024, we manufactured cryogenic freezer units that we estimate utilize approximately 1/1865 of the energy used by conventional mechanical freezers used for similar applications.
-For example, our freezer production displaced annual electricity consumption by 196,705,031 kWh from what would otherwise be consumed from alternative products.
-This amount of electricity could power 19,172 homes annually.
-This reduction in energy consumption from our freezer lines alone equates to 152,504,879 pounds of GHG emissions avoided or the emissions equivalent to 16,135 passenger vehicles driven for one year.
+We strive to design and manufacture products with long operational life spans and, where possible, to help minimize the environmental impact associated with the production and replacement of new equipment.
+At our MVE Biological Solutions production facility, in 2025, we manufactured cryogenic freezer units that we estimate utilize approximately 0.008 of the energy used by conventional mechanical freezers used for similar applications.
+For example, our freezer production displaced annual electricity consumption by 96,182,622 kWh from what would otherwise be consumed from alternative products.
+This amount of electricity could power 9,375 homes annually.
+This reduction in energy consumption from our freezer lines alone equates to 74.2 million pounds of avoided GHG emissions, equivalent to removing 7,846 passenger vehicles from the road for one year.

 Cryoport regularly reviews opportunities to eliminate the use of materials considered hazardous and related managed waste streams.
 Cryoport does not utilize any substances of concern in our products; we do currently utilize minimal quantities of hazardous materials that are not listed as substances of concern in our operations, primarily in the form of isopropanol, epoxies, butyl cellosolve, lacquer thinner, paint, hyamine and isopropyl alcohol.
 These materials and the insignificant quantities of hazardous wastes generated by our production facilities are managed in compliance with all state and federal regulations.
 Any hazardous waste that is generated is tracked and managed with an overall goal of eliminating hazardous materials where possible.
 Cryoport strives to have a conflict-free supply chain and is committed to working with its suppliers to increase transparency regarding the origin of minerals contained in its products, including minerals identified as conflict minerals (tin, tungsten, tantalum, and gold), and has adopted a Conflict Minerals Policy, which is available on our website at www.cryoportinc.com on the “Investor Relations: Governance” page under the heading “Governance Documents.”